 Shred events are often part of Earth Day celebrations, so be on the lookout for those!

 Read on for a little bit of information about buying your own shredder, and then a list of upcoming shredding events.
+Or jump right to the list of free shredding events.

 Buying a Shredder